hugopl/gi-crystal/README.md

 To help debug memory issues you can compile your code with `-Ddebugmemory`, this will print the object address and reference counter to STDOUT when any wrapper object finalize method is called.

+## How GObject is mapped to Crystal world

+Despite of being written in a language that doesn't have object oriented features, GObject is an object oriented library by design so many things maps easily to OO languages.
+However each language has its way of doing things and some adaptation is always needed to have a better blending and let the bindings feels more native to the language.

+### Class names

+Class names do not have the module prefix, i.e. `GFile` from `GLib` module is mapped to `GLib::File`, `GtkLabel` is be mapped to `Gtk::Label`, where `GLib` and `Gtk` are modules.

 ### Interfaces